Was

 PERMANENT information: printed/electronic texts, cfr. nucleotide strands.

-In both cases, that of the
+In both cases, that of the development of cell

-availability of permanently encoded information (of permanent carriers of
+encoded information (of permanent carriers of encoded information) may be the clue

-the first cell, ever came to be.
-This interaction between metabolism and
+to understanding how a biological mystery, the first cell, ever came to be.

-permanently encoded information has once led to the cell, the only
+once led to the cell, the only self-duplicating system known.
+Might something

-self-duplicating system known.
-Might something similar happen again as a result
+similar happen again as a result of our metabolic activity in combination with

-of our metabolic activity in combination with permanently encoded – digital –
+permanently encoded – digital – information?

 Res.